-Tip from dental office leads to arrest in U.S. Capitol breach
+Tip from dental office leads to arrest in US Capitol breach

-BUFFALO, N.Y. — A New York man has been charged with taking part in the Jan.
+BUFFALO, N.Y.
+(AP) — A New York man has been charged with taking part in the Jan.
 6 attack on the U.S. Capitol after a tipster reported overhearing him boasting about it during a dental appointment.

 Daniel Warmus — identified in court documents as the owner of a western New York auto shop — was released from custody Wednesday, a day after appearing in federal court in Buffalo on four misdemeanor counts, his attorney said.